BROADSoftware/HADeploy/docsite/docs/more/architecture_old.md

 * Build a data model in memory representing this file content.

-* Check this data model for coherency,enrich it, or transform some data to ease the next stages.
+* Check this data model for coherence, enrich it, or transform some data to ease the next stages.

 * From this model, generate an Ansible playbook